 - 6.1 The address given on the application form will be used to assess whether another child attending the academy is living at the same address.
-The child's address will be compared to the addresses held in the academy's records. - 6.2 The address given on the application form will be used to assess the straight-line distance between the child's property address point and the academy's property address point for the site where they will predominantly be based 'employing the measuring system used by the local authority in which the academy is situated'.
+The child's address will be compared to the addresses held in the academy's records. - 6.2 The address given on the application form will be used to assess the straight-line distance between the child's property address point and the academy's property address point for the site where they will predominantly be based, employing the measuring system used by the local authority in which the academy is situated. - 6.3 Where a child lives with parents that have shared responsibility for the child, the address of the child is the home at which the child resides for the majority of the school week. - 6.4 When considering applications from children of UK service personnel, the unit postal address or quartering area address will be used, provided that the application is accompanied by an Assignment Order that declares a relocation date and the address. - 6.5 We will accept changes to the address up to the point of allocation (CAF submission) deadline.

-- 6.3 Where a child lives with parents that have shared responsibility for the child, the 'address' of the child shall be considered to be the home at which the child resides for the majority of the school week. - 6.4 The unit postal address or quartering area address will be used as the 'address' when considering applications from children of UK service personnel against the oversubscription criteria, provided that the application is accompanied by an Assignment Order that declares a relocation date and the address. - 6.5 We will accept changes to the address up to the point of allocation (CAF submission) deadline. - 6.6 If, following the application of oversubscription criteria, two or more applicants cannot be separated for the final place at an academy then random allocation will be used to determine the priority for that place.
-Where random allocation is used, the names of the applicants will be entered into a hat and a name will be selected from the hat by someone independent of the academy. - 6.7 The exception to paragraph 6.6 above will be in the case where the applicants that cannot be separated live at the same address.
+- 6.6 If, following the application of the oversubscription criteria, two or more applicants are judged to have equal priority for the final place at an academy, random allocation will be used to determine who receives the place.
+Where random allocation is used, the names of the applicants will be entered into a hat and a name will be selected from the hat by someone independent of the academy. - 6.7 An exception to 6.6 is where the applicants judged to be of equal priority live at the same address.
 In this case, the academy will admit them all.